 When you resist negative emotions they become stronger.
 But when you deliberately acknowledge them, they lose their power.
 “Unpowered” emotions hurt less and are easier to manage.

 Embracing your feelings with full awareness helps you get off autopilot, and gets the brain to work in your favor.
 Your autopiloted survival mode is inclined to find problems and threats while the neocortex—the logical part of your brain—is wired to find answers and solutions.
-But the neocortex is subject to the autopilot mandate.
+Woefully, the neocortex is subject to the autopilot mandate.

-Don’t be a slave of your emotions, be the master by breaking down how and why you feel the way you do, so you can take control over your emotional state and keep your cool in any situation.
+Don’t be the slave of your emotions, be the master by breaking down how and why you feel the way you do, so you can take control over your emotional state and keep your cool in any situation.

 Connect With Others